moronicgeek/SwaggerCloud/Readme.md

 ###Server
  The server requires a basic spring boot application with the (@EnableSwaggerCloudServer) annotation in your application config.
  The server could integrate with any other language as the server exposes a restful api for you to use.
 Please refer to the Server Api documentation in the wiki.
+[Server API](https://github.com/moronicgeek/SwaggerCloud/wiki/Server-Api)

  ```
    <dependency>